KingPhito/Website/content/kotlin/2023-11-22-a-guide-to-asynchronous-programming-with-kotlin-coroutines.md

 # What are Coroutines?

-Coroutines follow the Kotlin principle of taking Java best practices and reducing the boilerplate needed to implement them.
-Under the hood they make efficient use of thread pools to enable concurrency.
 At their core, coroutines are functional code blocks that allow for **suspendable computation**.
 This means that we can write blocking code inside a coroutine using what is called a **suspend function**; they work by suspending the coroutine, while allowing other coroutines to continue execution.
 Suspend functions are what we use for asynchronous tasks, and coroutines are how we achieve structured concurrency with related tasks.
+Under the hood, they make efficient use of thread pools to enable that concurrency.
 Let's go over some key components in the coroutine framework to help us understand how they work.

 ### CoroutineScope